abdulrahmansbq/abdulrahmansbq/README.md

 - Twitter: [@abdulrahmansbq](https://twitter.com/abdulrahmansbq)
 - Portfolio: [Abdulrahman Alsubayq](https://abdulrahmansbq.dev/)

 Feel free to explore my projects and repositories.
-If you have any questions or just want to say hi, don't hesitate to reach out.
+If you have any questions or just want to say hi, don't hesitate to reach me.
 Happy coding! 🚀